- Korea's automobile output, exports fall in October, domestic sales increase 2020-11-16

 The number of vehicles produced by Korean automakers dipped 4.3 percent to 336,279.
 The primary reasons for the decrease were the labor-management conflict at GM Korea and fewer working days (down 2 days) due to Chuseok holidays.

 Domestic sales went up 1.7 percent to 160,151 vehicles.
-Sales of locally-produced cars saw a 1.2 percent growth to 134,440 units due to strong demand for new car models of Carnival, Avante, Sorento, etc. Those of imported vehicles went up 4.1 percent to 25,711 units due to a recovery in German brands.
+Sales of locally-produced cars saw a 1.2 percent growth to 134,440 units due to a strong demand for new car models of Carnival, Avante, Sorento, etc. Those of imported vehicles went up 4.1 percent to 25,711 units due to a recovery in German brands.

 The number of green vehicles sold in Korea leaped 77.5 percent to 21,150 units.
 All types of green cars jumped in sales: hybrid electric vehicles (HEVs, up 80.9 percent to 15,957 units), electric vehicles (EVs, up 51.6 percent to 3,596 units), plug-in hybrid electric vehicles (PHEVs, up 762.2 percent to 957 units), and fuel cell electric vehicles (FCEVs, up 5.3 percent to 640 units).